 During the course of its operations, Occidental is subject to audit by tax authorities for varying periods in various federal, state, local and foreign tax jurisdictions.
 Although taxable years through 2009 for United States federal income tax purposes have been audited by the United States Internal Revenue Service (IRS) pursuant to its Compliance Assurance Program, subsequent taxable years are currently under review.
-Additionally, in December 2012, Occidental filed United States federal refund claims for tax years 2008 and 2009 that are subject to IRS review.
 Taxable years from 2002 through the current year remain subject to examination by foreign and state government tax authorities in certain jurisdictions.
 In certain of these jurisdictions, tax authorities are in various stages of auditing Occidental's income taxes.
 During the course of tax audits, disputes have arisen and other disputes may arise as to facts and matters of law.
 Occidental believes that the resolution of outstanding tax matters would not have a material adverse effect on its consolidated financial position or results of operations.